winglang/wing/tools/hangar/__snapshots__/test_corpus/valid/lift_via_closure.test.w_compile_tf-aws.md

         });
       }
     }
-    const bucket2 = this.node.root.new("@winglang/sdk.cloud.Bucket", cloud.Bucket, this, "cloud.Bucket");
+    const bucket2 = this.node.root.new("@winglang/sdk.cloud.Bucket", cloud.Bucket, this, "Bucket");
     const fn = new $Closure1(this, "$Closure1");
     const fn2 = new MyClosure(this, "MyClosure");
     this.node.root.new("@winglang/sdk.std.Test", std.Test, this, "test:call synthetic closure class as a function", new $Closure2(this, "$Closure2"));